 Summary:

-While the BC supports gTLD expansion, we believe that many new gTLD applications will impose new costs on businesses whose brands are already widely exploited to defraud their consumers, redirect traffic, and extract referral fees.
-Until recently, ICANN showed little concern for these and other negative externalities that would result from a significant expansion of gTLDs.
+While the BC supports gTLD expansion, we believe that many new gTLD applications will impose new costs on existing businesses whose brands are being exploited to defraud their consumers, redirect traffic, and extract referral fees.
+Until recently, ICANN has shown insufficient concern for these negative externalities that would result from a significant expansion of gTLDs.

-To limit these risks and costs across several hundred new gTLDs, businesses understandably want to see stronger implementations of rights protection mechanisms (RPMs).
-But during the evolution of the new gTLD program, ICANN has disregarded many of the consumer protection concerns and suggestions raised by businesses and governments.
+To limit these risks and costs across several hundred new gTLDs, businesses understandably want to see stronger implementations of rights protection mechanisms (RPMs) than what is now required.
+But during the evolution of the new gTLD program, ICANN has not adequately addressed brand and consumer protection concerns raised by businesses and governments.

-The BC generally supports the Strawman Solution as an incremental improvement in RPM implementation.
-Below we respond to specific elements in the Strawman, making suggestions for further refinements that are needed to mitigate the costs and risks of defensive registrations.
+That is why the BC generally supports the Strawman Solution as an incremental improvement in RPM implementation, but with reservations and recommendations.
+Below we respond to specific elements in the Strawman, making suggestions for further refinements that are necessary to mitigate the significant costs and risks of defensive registrations.

 Background on Strawman Solution: